signifyd/php/README.md

 #### 14. Create Case Method

-This sends the request to our API Endpoint to create a new case.
+This sends the order to the Signifyd create case API for fraud review.
 As a parameter for this method you need to send a case object that has its properties filled up.

 ```php
 <?php